Pay Per Click for Marketing Research

 We propose in advance of any major site development or SEO effort to apply PPC for testing: 1) keywords lists; 2) website content; 3) alternative page design; and 4) conversion funnels.

 Getting smarter about your pay per click marketing will make you smarter about your company’s overall market.
-Our system of Kaizen PPC management is designed to generate and track statistics, which provide a basis for continuously improving Return on Ad Spending (ROAS).
+Our system of Kaizen PPC management generates and tracks statistics, which provides a basis for continuously improving ROAS.
 So in addition to providing an attractive and potentially ever-improving return on ad spending, our methods also emphasize structuring accounts in a manner to efficiently generate usable data.
 If managed correctly then, pay per click advertising truly is self-funding marketing research.

 Here are some examples of ways in which PPC can be used for market research: